Historic Images of Singleton's Mill at Layburys Creek

 James Singleton watermill at Laybury Creek, Wisemans Ferry, shown in an 1879 painting by John Black Henderson

 This is one of the earliest images that we have so far.
 It appears to be low tide, and you can see a flow of water coming into the millpond in the foreground, through the channel underneath the mill building.
-From an album of paintings, State Library of NSW.
+In: Album of watercolour sketches [of New South Wales], ca. 1871-1891 / by J.B.
+Henderson, State Library of NSW.

 The well-known Singletons Mill at Laybury Creek, Wisemans Ferry, shown in an 1889 painting by Julian Rossi Ashton